somyasurmai/linkedin-daily-job-finder/README.md

 | Google Sheets | Job tracker | Free |
 | Gmail | Daily digest | Free |

+After importing the workflow, you need to add your own credentials in n8n:
+Apify: Add your API token to the HTTP Request nodes
+Anthropic: Connect your Anthropic account in the Anthropic Chat Model node
+Google: Connect your Google account for Gmail and Google Sheets

 ## Setup

 ### 1. Import the n8n Workflow